DLEEMOJ/security-guidance/docs/voluntary-drug-testing-policy-procedures.md

 Voluntary drug testing is used when illegal drug use is admitted to during the vetting process.

-C2SU decide on a case-by-case basis whether drug testing is necessary.
-C2SU also identify any potential security risks to Government assets in consultation with the MoJ Senior Security Advisor.
+PSC Operations decide on a case-by-case basis whether drug testing is necessary.
+PSC Operations also identify any potential security risks to Government assets in consultation with the MoJ Senior Security Advisor.
 In any event, the individual must commit to not using any type of illegal drugs during any period of employment with the MoJ.

 ### Drug testing arrangements

-C2SU set a timeframe in which an individual will be periodically tested for a panel of illegal drugs by an accredited and approved drug testing provider.
+PSC Operations set a timeframe in which an individual will be periodically tested for a panel of illegal drugs by an accredited and approved drug testing provider.

 ### Disclosure of personal information